10 Things to Ensure Your Sales Playbook is Crazy Good

 For instance, it helps to add an organizational chart that lays out each member of your startup as well as their job titles and responsibilities.

-You might not have a big team yet, but that’s changing all the time.
+You might not have a big sales team yet, but that’s changing all the time.
 Make sure you continually update the chart.

 What to include in a sales playbook